North-South Korea flare-up: Why is it alarming? – DW – 10/16/2024

 Kim Jong Un may feel his regime is protected through his alliance with Russian President Vladimir Putin, she said, but the pact is in a "honeymoon period" that will quickly fizzle once the North has nothing more that Russia needs.

-And Kim Sang-woo is firmly of the belief that despite all the North's bombast, it realizes that it could not win a war with the South and its allies.
+Kim Sang-woo firmly believes that despite all the North's bombast, it realizes that it could not win a war with the South and its allies.

 "It's not so much that they would not be willing to go to war, it's just that they are not able to because their conventional forces could not survive," he said.